 Where does the stigma come from

 Eventually, Hollywood perpetuated greatly negative, bizarre portrayals of people struggling with mental illness.
 Jack Nicholson and friends in One Flew Over the Cuckoos Nest, Norman Bates in Psycho, and your many garden varieties of stalkers and serial killers.
-There has been much progress in getting beyond those archaic views and treatments for the mentally ill, but more is still needed.
+There has been much progress in getting beyond those archaic views and treatments for people with mental health conditions, but more is still needed.

 The harmful effects of stigma

-What are the harmful effects of stigma of mental illness?
-Former U.S. Surgeon General Dr. David Satcher sheds more light on the negative effects of the stigma of mental illness: "Stigma leads the (public) to avoid people with mental disorders.
+What are the harmful effects of the stigma of mental disorders?
+Former U.S. Surgeon General Dr. David Satcher sheds more light on the negative effects of the stigma of mental health diagnoses: "Stigma leads the (public) to avoid people with mental disorders.
 It reduces access to resources and leads to low self-esteem, isolation, and hopelessness.
-It deters the public from seeking, and wanting to pay for care.
+It deters the public from seeking and wanting to pay for care.
 Stigma results in outright discrimination and abuse.
 More tragically, it deprives people of their dignity and interferes with their full participation in society."
 3

-People with more serious mental illnesses are often ostracized, and shunned.
+People with more serious mental health conditions are often ostracized and shunned.
 They are subject to discrimination in the workplace, obtaining housing and education, and sadly, receive inadequate health insurance coverage for mental health.
-People with a mental illness are sometimes the brunt of jokes, and harassment.
+People with mental health issues are sometimes the brunt of jokes and harassment.
 Many are often touted as the family lunatic.
-Stigma can often affect families of a person with a mental health challenge.
-The stigma may cause them fear, embarrassment and shame as well, and they sometimes hold back getting care for their loved one.
+Stigma can affect families of a person with a mental health challenge.
+The stigma may cause them to fear, embarrassment and shame as well, and they sometimes hold back getting care for their loved one.

 Where are we now?

-Now in the 21st century, research of the human brain and behavioral disorders has made monumental strides in understanding and treating mental illness.
+Now in the 21st century, research on the human brain and behavioral disorders has made monumental strides in understanding and treating mental illness.
 Granted, there are years more of research to come, but as more is revealed we can be assured that there will be even more effective treatments in the future.
 This is good news for everyone who has been diagnosed with a mental disorder.
-With the new understanding of mental illness, we find more than ever that mental illness is not a mark of disgrace; is not something to be feared, and can be treated in a way that will provide quality of life.
+With the new understanding of mental illness, we find more than ever that mental health conditions are not a mark of disgrace; are not something to be feared, and can be treated in a way that will provide quality of life.

 What's being done to fight the stigma of mental illness today?

-The great and wonderful fact for those diagnosed with a mental disorder and subjected to the stigma of mental illness, is that there are nation wide efforts and campaigns to dispel the myths and misconceptions about mental illnessthat have lead to the stigma.
-The National Alliance on Mental Illness (NAMI), Depression Bipolar Support Alliance (DBSA), and Bring Change to Mind, are just a few of many national organizations who are out in the fields, so to speak, educating anyone who will listen the true facts about mental illness.
-As a result, there is becoming a greater understanding for the public and individuals about mental illness.
-It is hoped that the more the stigma of mental illness is eliminated, the more support those who suffer will get, thus contributing to a better quality of life.
+The great and wonderful fact for those diagnosed with a mental disorder and subjected to the stigma is that there are nationwide efforts and campaigns to dispel the myths and misconceptions about mental illness that have lead to the stigma. and Bring Change to Mind exists primarily for that purpose, It is an As a result, there is becoming a greater understanding for the public and individuals.
+It is hoped that the more the stigma of mental health disorders is eliminated, the more support those who suffer will get, thus contributing to a better quality of life.